 - Open a command shell.

-- Run the configuredatastore.sh file and specify the GIS Server URL with which you want to register the data store, the user name and password of an ArcGIS Server administrator, the path to use for the ArcGIS Data Store data directory, and the type of data store you want to create.
+- Run the configuredatastore.sh utility and specify the fully qualified name of one of the machines in the GIS Server site with which you want to register the data store, the username and password of an ArcGIS Server administrator, the path to use for the ArcGIS Data Store data directory, and the type of data store to create.

-In this example, the GIS Server URL is https://myserver.domain.com:6443/arcgis/admin, the administrator user name and password are siteadmin and T1n@sp, the data directory is /home/dsuser/data, and a relational data store will be created:
+In the following examples, the name of a machine in the GIS Server site is myserver.domain.com, the administrator username and password are siteadmin and T1n@sp, respectively, and the data directory is /home/dsuser/data.

-If you want to create more than one type of data store on the same machine using the same data directory, you can specify the values separated by a comma.
+To create more than one type of data store on the same machine using the same data directory, specify the values separated by a comma.
 For example, you can create a relational and tile cache data store on the same machine by specifying relational,tileCache with the --stores operation.
-However, Esri does not recommend you put more than one data store on the same machine because the data stores compete with one another for resources such as memory, which can negatively affect performance.
+However, Esri recommends that you do not put more than one data store on the same machine because the data stores compete for resources such as memory, which can negatively affect performance.

 If you require more than one type of data store, create additional data store types.
 While it's possible to create another type of data store on the same machine, instead install and configure additional data store types on separate machines.